Undergraduate Business Courses

 BUS 426 (3 credits) - Strategic Management

 Study of development and implementation of strategic plans conceived by executive level management.
 Students integrate previously studied topics in the business core curriculum along with new information dealing specifically with strategic management.
 Utilization of in-depth case studies allows students to sharpen their skills of analysis and to develop coherent and comprehensive strategic plans.
-Prerequisites: BUS 200 or 250 and BUS 206, and BUS 410; senior-level standing.
+Prerequisites: BUS 200 or 250; Pre-or Co-requisite: BUS 411; Senior-level standing.

 BUS 427 (3 credits) - International Human Resource Management

 Explores the implications that the process of internationalization has on the activities and policies of human resource management.
 This course fulfills the human diversity graduation requirement.